 - 1. The Fortran 77 (full ANSI norm) is a sufficiently high and portable programming language.
 Moreover, this language is very suitable for numerical computations, and a broad class of subroutines is available in this field. - 2.
 A control program, generated by the UFO macroprocessor, calls for necessary modules only and its specification is very easy.
 Moreover, control program global declarations are determined by the problem size, which decreases storage requirements.
 This way overcomes an impossibility of dynamical declarations in the Fortran 77 language. - 3.
 The UFO system is open.
-When a new class of optimization problems or optimization methods have to be included, only the system templates are changed and new modules are prepared.
-The control program is composed of the individual modules, using specifications in the first phase.
+When a new class of optimization problems or optimization methods have to be included, one only needs to change the system templates and prepare new modules.
+The control program is composed of individual modules by using specifications in the first phase.
 This fact allows us to create a great number of various optimization methods.

-In the third phase, the control program is translated using a Fortran 77 compiler and a final program is linked using library modules.
-In the fourth phase, a final program is executed and results are obtained, which can be viewed using extensive output means.
+In the third phase, the control program is translated by using a Fortran 77 compiler and a final program is linked by using library modules.
+In the fourth phase, a final program is executed and results which can be viewed by using extensive output means are obtained.

-The above conception is enabled by the special form of source modules.
+The above conception is enabled by a special form of source modules.
 These modules usually consist of two parts, the interface template and the Fortran 77 realization.
 The interface template is used by the

 UFO macroprocessor only and it serves for the control program generation (the part of control program corresponding to a given module is coded in the template).
 These templates also contain knowledge bases for an automatic selection of the optimization method.
 If the UFO system has to be extended then usually only templates, which need not be compiled, are changed.
-Besides interface templates that are parts of source modules there exist special templates controlling the UFO macroprocessor.
-An input file written in the input language is one of the special templates.
+Besides interface templates, which are a part of source modules, special templates controlling the UFO macroprocessor exist.
+An input file written in the input language is one of these special templates.

 The UFO macroprocesor works with two stages.
 In the first pass, the file P.TMP is created.
 This file is a control program ancestor containing some macroinstructions and macrovariables which are replaced in the second pass.
-Results of the second pass is the control program P.FOR.
+The control program P.FOR is the result of the second pass.